gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

 #colbreak()
 = Intro

 This report will discuss an implementation for the assignment "Project: Traffic Prediction" for the course: Big Data Processing.
-First the implementation itself will be discussed in section @implementation.
+First, the implementation itself will be discussed in section @implementation.
 Following that, answers to the required questions in section @discussion.
-And lastly a small section on performance benchmarks in section @benchmarks.
+And lastly, a small section on performance benchmarks in section @benchmarks.

 = Implementation <implementation>